Lickability/ObservableConverter/README.md

 <img width="512" alt="ObservableConverter" src="https://github.com/Lickability/ObservableConverter/assets/25009/ac0d3112-1d01-47df-a561-6c1dbec1c771">
 <br /><br />

-**ObservableConverter** from [Lickability](https://lickability.com) is a super simple plugin to convert your SwiftUI code using `ObservableObject` and related property wrappers and view modifiers to instead use Apple's new `@Observable` macro, [introduced](https://developer.apple.com/wwdc23/10149) at WWDC 2023 in iOS 17, macOS 14, watchOS 10, and tvOS 17.
+**ObservableConverter** from [Lickability](https://lickability.com) is a basic plugin to help convert your SwiftUI code using `ObservableObject` and related property wrappers and view modifiers to instead use Apple's new `@Observable` macro, [introduced](https://developer.apple.com/wwdc23/10149) at WWDC 2023 in iOS 17, macOS 14, watchOS 10, and tvOS 17.

 <img width="429" alt="A screenshot of the menu you see when right-clicking a target, with the ObservableConverter plugin option highlighted" src="https://github.com/Lickability/ObservableConverter/assets/25009/3bf5ee31-3d6b-4313-a988-d176c4fa31cb">